 Given a network architecture, what are the possible $K \subset H$ pairs, that is, what are the possible spatio-temporally symmetric periodic solutions that the network can support?
 Moreover, are there admissible equations for which such periodic solutions are attracting?
-As illustrated in Example 6, different network architectures may have admissible equations that are G-equivariant for the same group G, but may not support the same types of spatio-temporally symmetric solutions.
+As illustrated in Example 7, different network architectures may have admissible equations that are G-equivariant for the same group G, but may not support the same types of spatio-temporally symmetric solutions.
 It is therefore necessary to also consider network architecture, in addition to network symmetries to fully answer these questions.

-We make two assumptions about the network dynamics: 1) the internal dynamics of each cell is at least two-dimensional, and 2) all cells in the network are oscillating:
+We make two assumptions about the network dynamics: (2D), the internal dynamics of each cell is at least two-dimensional, and (OSC), all cells in the network are oscillating.
+By the latter we mean:

-Definition 11 A solution x(t) of an admissible ODE is called fully oscillatory if all cells in the coupled cell systems are oscillating, that is $x_i(t)$ is non-constant for any cell i in the network.
+Definition 12 A solution x(t) of an admissible ODE is called fully oscillatory if all cells in the coupled cell systems are oscillating, that is $x_i(t)$ is non-constant for any cell i in the network.

-The first assumption is made because a network of one dimensional cells supports very different types of spatiotemporally symmetric solutions than networks of higher dimensional cells.
-In particular, the case of phase oscillators will be considered elsewhere [12].
-The second assumption is made to simplify the statement and proof of the theorems.
+The assumption $(2\mathbf{D})$ is made because a network of one dimensional cells supports very different types of spatiotemporally symmetric solutions than networks of higher dimensional cells.
+Networks of cells with internal dynamics in \mathbb{R}^1 are very restrictive [9].
+The case of phase oscillators, networks of cells with internal dynamics on a circle, is more technical, and will be considered elsewhere [13].
+The assumption (OSC) is made to simplify the statement and proof of the theorems.
 While the results can be extended to the non-oscillatory case, this necessarily involves more intricate conditions about the action of the group G on the network.

 As noted in the previous section, a coupled cell system with symmetries G is G-equivariant.
-Hence, the conditions of Theorem 5 are also necessary for the existence of spatio-temporally symmetric solutions in coupled cell systems.
+Hence, the conditions of Theorem 6 are also necessary for the existence of spatio-temporally symmetric solutions in coupled cell systems.
 We therefore only need to provide sufficient conditions.

-The result for strongly connected networks is stated in Theorem 13, and the general case in Theorem 17: for fully oscillatory hyperbolic solutions to exist there must be one strongly connected component that forces (maybe indirectly) each cell of the network.
+The result for strongly connected networks is stated in Theorem 14, and the general case in Theorem 18: for fully oscillatory hyperbolic solutions to exist there must be one strongly connected component that forces (maybe indirectly) each cell of the network.
 We thus obtain a complete characterizations of the types of fully oscillatory hyperbolic spatio-temporal patterns a particular network architecture can support.